Skip to main content

 What is colostrum?

 Colostrum is the initial breast milk that mammals produce within the first 2-4 days after giving birth.
 With its yolk-yellow appearance, thicker consistency, and nutrient-rich composition, colostrum is both visibly and substantially distinctive from mature milk.
-Alongside proteins, peptides, and carbohydrates, it serves up substantial quantities of nutrients and bioactive compounds that are essential for immune health and overall well-being, such as vitamins, growth factors, antimicrobials, and immunoglobulins (all of which we discuss further in the next section, “How does colostrum work?”).
+Alongside proteins, peptides, and carbohydrates, it serves up large quantities of nutrients and bioactive compounds that are essential for immune health and overall well-being, such as vitamins, growth factors, antimicrobials, and immunoglobulins (we discuss these further in the next section, “How does colostrum work?”).

 Newborns rely on colostrum to support their physical growth and immunological development.
 Children’s immune systems remain delicate and underdeveloped for up to eight years after birth, so they need specific micronutrients to thrive and additional antimicrobials to compensate for the shortcomings of their own natural defenses.
 Thus, they can fight off life-threatening infections during a particularly vulnerable period.

-As a supplement, colostrum normally comes from cows, as bovine colostrum is biochemically similar to the human variant.
-One of the first steps in producing a colostrum supplement is pasteurization, which eliminates naturally occurring, common pathogens such as Salmonella, Staphylococcus aureus, and Mycoplasma bovis, the bacterial culprits behind potentially deadly infections and bovine tuberculosis in humans.
+As a supplement, colostrum normally comes from cows, as bovine colostrum is biochemically similar to that of humans, but there are also variants originating from sheep, goats, and even horses.
+One of the first steps in producing a colostrum supplement is pasteurization, which eliminates common, naturally occurring pathogens such as Salmonella, Staphylococcus aureus, and Mycoplasma bovis, the bacterial culprits behind potentially deadly infections and bovine tuberculosis in humans.
 It’s hard to overstate how important pasteurization is to ensuring consumer safety, especially considering a 2008 study that found 15% of raw colostrum samples contained Salmonella.

-Although various pasteurization methods are used within the dairy industry, we can broadly classify them as either high temperature or low temperature.
+Although various pasteurization methods are used within the dairy industry, we can broadly classify them as either high-temperature or low-temperature.
 High-temperature pasteurization takes the colostrum above 160 degrees Fahrenheit and sterilizes it within seconds, but the process can reduce the concentration of intact immunoglobulins by up to 25%.
-In contrast, low-temperature pasteurization holds the colostrum at reduced heat for a longer time but retains more of the crucial immunoglobulins.
+In contrast, low-temperature pasteurization holds the colostrum at reduced heat for a longer time but retains more of the ever-important immunoglobulins.
 Indeed, a 2023 meta-analysis found that calves that consumed low-temperature-pasteurized colostrum had higher serum IgG concentrations than their high-temperature counterparts.
 The implication is that lower-heat pasteurization equals greater immunological potential.

-(Of note, ARMRA, WonderCow, and NOW Foods all use low-temperature pasteurization methods.
-ARMRA, in particular, has developed a proprietary method it calls Cold Chain BioPotent, which is intended to maximize immunoglobulin potency.
-Codeage, however, makes no mention of its pasteurization method.)
+(Of note, ARMRA and WonderCow both use low-temperature pasteurization methods.
+ARMRA, in particular, has developed a proprietary method it calls Cold-Chain BioPotent, which is intended to maximize immunoglobulin potency.
+Codeage and Bulk Supplements, however, make no mention of their pasteurization methods.)

 Later in production, the pasteurized colostrum undergoes a drying process to create a powder.
-ARMRA, WonderCow, and NOW Foods sell colostrum powder in bulk package form, meant to be portioned and stirred into cold or cooled liquids or foods.
-Codeage, our top pick for convenience, pre-portions its colostrum powder into methylcellulose capsules.
+ARMRA, WonderCow, and Bulk Supplements sell colostrum powder in bulk package form, meant to be portioned and stirred into cold or cooled liquids or foods.
+Codeage, our top pick for convenience, encloses its colostrum powder in methylcellulose capsules.

 How does colostrum work?